Ragnarok Odyssey

-is a role-playing video game for the PlayStation Vita system.
-It is based on the universe of the MMORPG Ragnarok Online, containing many elements of Norse mythology.
+is a role-playing video game developed by Game Arts and published by GungHo Online Entertainment for the PlayStation Vita.
+It is based on the universe of Lee Myung-jin's manhwa Ragnarok and its MMORPG adaptation Ragnarok Online, containing many elements of Norse mythology.
 It was released in February 2012 within Japan, August 21, 2012 in South Korea, October 30, 2012 in North America and February 20, 2013 in Europe.
-An updated version titled Ragnarok Odyssey Ace has been released on PlayStation Vita and PlayStation 3.
+An updated version titled Ragnarok Odyssey Ace was released for the PlayStation Vita and PlayStation 3.

 Gameplay

 Ragnarok Odyssey is a real-time action RPG in similar vein to the series Monster Hunter.
 The game retains many elements typical of RPGs, such as health and magic, item collecting/crafting, interaction with NPCs and a class system but no leveling system.
 Missions in Odyssey are received at guild halls and usually consist of collecting items or killing enemies.

 There are six interchangeable classes players may pick from; the Sword Warrior, Hammersmith, Mage, Assassin, Hunter and Cleric with their own individual advantages and weaknesses.
 Instead of a typical leveling system, Odyssey uses a Card System.
 Cards can be equipped to a character's clothing/armor to provide statistic boosts and class-specific abilities.
 Upgraded clothing/armor can have an increased Card Capacity and hence can equip higher cost/additional cards.
 Cards are found in shops or dropped by defeated enemies.